Welcome to Huckle Hill Farm

 The Story of Huckle Hill Flowers

 At Huckle Hill Farm, generations have farmed on this stony loamy land, growing crops, cutting hay, and raising livestock.
-We keep that tradition alive today with our passion for flower farming, inspired by the determined “go-a-head” spirit of those who came before us.
+We keep that tradition alive today with our passion for flower farming, inspired by the determined “go-a-head” spirit of those who came before us in the 1800s.

-With surprise and delight, while walking our fields, we uncover reminders of the past—rust-coated horseshoes, well-worn shovels—each artifact a reminder of the chores and hard work that nurtured this land.
-While we don’t employ draft horses, we do cultivate our fields with the same hardworking dedication.
-We use mechanized walk-behind plows and harrows, cover cropping, and regenerative practices to nourish the soil.
-We catch rain off the roof and dig swales to capture water.
+With surprise and delight, while tending our fields, we uncover rust-coated horseshoes and well-worn shovels—each artifact a reminder of the chores and hard work that nurtured this land.
+That hard work continues today, with mechanized walk-behind plows and harrows, cover cropping, and regenerative practices to nourish the soil.
+We capture water in hand-trenched swales and rain barrels because each drop is precious.
 It’s an all-out effort to create a productive ecosystem and pollinator welcome center.
-We love our honey and bumble bees as much as they love our Lavender, Sunflowers, Dahlias, and other beautiful blooms.
-When spring rolls around, the farm starts to hum!
+We love our bees as much as they love our Peonies, Lavender, Sunflowers, Dahlias, and other beautiful blooms.
+When spring rolls around, the farm starts to hum and buzz!

 Our goal is simple: to surprise and delight our customers with long-lasting, beautiful, fresh-cut flowers because flowers…